 From the bottom of the jaw, draw a straight line down to the bottom of the paper (legs).
 Draw a long neck, a back and then a back leg.
 Getting confused?
 Don’t worry.
 This drawing is designed to be boxy and simple.
 In many cases it won’t even look like a zebra until the stripes get added.

 Now finish off the drawing by completing the legs (stress skinny rectangles), add a tail and a mane.

 After the stripes are added with white glue or glue sticks (I used both, so use whichever works for you best) it’s time to create the background.

-Have them chose between 2 or 3 colors of construction paper.
+Have them choose between 2 or 3 colors of construction paper.
 Glue Zebra onto paper and use colored paper scraps to make grass, trees, and/or a sun.
 You might have to encourage some kids with questions about where zebras live, what do they eat, if it is a sunny day or a cloudy one…that sort of thing.
 I found that once the zebra found it’s home on the paper, a few kids were done.
-A little proding generally stirs up their creativity.
+A little prodding generally stirs up their creativity.